Hyper-Actives: Story

-Hyper-Actives #03 depicts the team attending a yearly superhero convention.
-This convention is actually more like a real-life comic book convention, except that it features actual superheroes as opposed to actors who play them on TV and in movies.
+Issue #3 depicts the team attending a yearly superhero convention.
+This convention is actually more like a real-life comic book convention, except that it features actual superheroes as opposed to actors who play them on TV and films.
 The team displays their obsession with attention in force at the con, and Rush in particular demonstrates his apathy toward the pedestrians in attendance.
-(At one point Rush casually takes a pedestrian's cell phone, interrupting the man's own phone call, so Rush can call his press agent.
+At one point Rush casually takes a pedestrian's cell phone, interrupting the man's own phone call, so Rush can call his press agent.
 When the man protests, Rush says "Quiet ped!
-Can't you see Rush is on the phone?!").
+Can't you see Rush is on the phone?!".
 During the convention, Reactor Girl is drawn into a catfight with a walk-on superheroine referred to as "K" (an obvious parody of Supergirl).
 The convention is interrupted by a mechanical menace called Ultimato, who constantly declares that he is indestructible and cannot be stopped.
-Rush initially ignores the threat, instead taking the opportunity for an interview from the media personnel in attendance, but eventually takes charge and attempts to convince Ultimato to destroy himself... citing numerous instances in which that technique worked.
+Rush initially ignores the threat, instead taking the opportunity for an interview from the media personnel in attendance, but eventually takes charge and attempts to convince Ultimato to destroy himself, citing numerous instances in which that technique worked.
 Silverwing, however, notices a weakness in Ultimato's chassis and, once Rush's plan fails, rallies the team to his side to try a physical assault.
 Rush does not join them and demonstrates immaturity and jealousy in doing so.
 The team defeats Ulitimato and is rewarded with a media blitz while Rush looks on from afar with a spiteful look.